Steve Reich: 2000s

-December 2010 Nonesuch Records and Indaba Music held a community remix contest in which over 250 submissions were received, and Steve Reich and Christian Carey judged the finals.
+In December 2010 Nonesuch Records and Indaba Music held a community remix contest in which over 250 submissions were received, and Steve Reich and Christian Carey judged the finals.
 Reich spoke in a related BBC interview that once he composed a piece he would not alter it again himself; "When it's done, it's done," he said.
 On the other hand, he acknowledged that remixes have an old tradition e.g. famous religious music pieces where melodies were further developed into new songs.

 2010s

 Reich premiered a piece, WTC 9/11, written for String Quartet and Tape (a similar instrumentation to that of Different Trains) in March 2011.
-It was performed by the Kronos Quartet, at Duke University, North Carolina, US.
+This was a response to the September 11 attacks and used recordings from emergency services and from family members who were in New York during the attacks.
+It was premiered by the Kronos Quartet, at Duke University, North Carolina, US.

-On March 5, 2013, the London Sinfonietta, conducted by Brad Lubman, at the Royal Festival Hall in London gave the world premiere of Radio Rewrite for ensemble with 11 players, inspired by the music of Radiohead.
-The programme also included Double Sextet for ensemble with 12 players, Clapping Music, for two people and four hands featuring Reich himself alongside percussionist Colin Currie, Electric Counterpoint, with electric guitar by Mats Bergström accompanied by a layered soundtrack, as well as two of Reich's small ensemble pieces, one for acoustic instruments, the other for electric instruments and tape.
+On March 5, 2013, the London Sinfonietta, conducted by Brad Lubman, at the Royal Festival Hall in London gave the world premiere of Radio Rewrite, Reich's work inspired by the band Radiohead.
+The programme also included Double Sextet, Clapping Music, featuring Reich himself alongside percussionist Colin Currie, Electric Counterpoint, with electric guitar by Mats Bergström as well as two of Reich's ensemble pieces.

 Music for Ensemble and Orchestra was premiered on November 4, 2018 by the Los Angeles Philharmonic under Susanna Mälkki at Walt Disney Concert Hall, marking Reich's return to writing for orchestra after an interval of more than thirty years.

+Reich has lived with his wife Beryl Korot in a home in upstate New York since 2006.